Virat992/Data-Analysis-Excel/README.md

 ## Overview
 This project revolves around the exploration and analysis of sales data from an online e-commerce store, MyStore.
-Specializing in clothing for females, MyStore operates across various e-commerce platforms, including Amazon, Flipkart, Myntra, Meesho, Ajio, and more.
+Specializing in clothing for males and females, MyStore operates across various e-commerce platforms, including Amazon, Flipkart, Myntra, Meesho, Ajio, and more.
 As a dedicated data analyst, my mission was to extract insightful exploratory insights that address vital management questions.